RACING HERITAGE

 1968 Mexico Olympics, 4000m Team Pursuit, 12th place (GB team)

-Ian Alsop continues to represent Mexico and win medals at masters events, including the Huntsman World Seniors games, hill climbs and XC mountainbike events. http://www.hwsg.com/Archive/2002results/pages/mountainbiking.html lists him in the experts category for men aged 55-59, gold, mountainbiking, Huntsman World Senior Games, 2002.
+Ian Alsop continues to represent Mexico and win medals at masters events, including the Huntsman World Seniors games, hill climbs and XC mountainbike events. http://www.hwsg.com/Archive/2002results/pages/mountainbiking.html listed him in the experts category for men aged 55-59, gold, mountainbiking, Huntsman World Senior Games, 2002.

 Left: Dick Swann (on bike),